rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 -   *Models as Mediators* [^Morgan1999]

-### Digression: Physicists have semantic objections
+### Digression: Some physicists have semantic differences

 -   TODO: explain
 -   HEP theorists especially